-- 5 The simulated SST patterns obtained in the simulations are presented to demonstrate that the coupled model can capture the ocean surface state.
-The snapshots of SST obtained from CPL are shown in Fig. 8(I) and Fig. 8(VI).
-To validate the coupled model, the SST fields obtained in OCN.DYN are shown in Fig. 8(II) and 8(VII), and the GHRSST data are shown in Fig. 8(II) and 8(VIII).
+The simulated SST patterns are compared to the validation data to demonstrate that the coupled model- The simulated SST patterns obtained in the simulations are presented to demonstrate that the coupled model can capture the ocean surface state.
+The SST field snapshots from CPL run on June 2nd and 24th snapshots of SST obtained from CPL are shown in Fig. 8(I)

+- and Fig. 8(VI).
+To validate the CPL run results coupled model, the SST fields obtained in OCN.DYN runs-are shown in 20 Fig. 8(II) and 8(VII), and the GHRSST fields data are shown in Fig. 8(III) and 8(VIII).
 The SST obtained in the model at 0000 UTC (about 3 A.M. local time in the Red Sea region) is presented because the GHRSST is produced with nighttime SST data (Roberts-Jones et al., 2012).
-It can be seen that both CPL and OCN.DYN - 10 are able to reproduce the SST patterns reasonably well in comparison with GHRSST for both snapshots.
-Though CPL uses higher-resolution surface forcing fields, the SST patterns obtained in both simulations are very similar after two days.
-On June

-24^{th} , the SST patterns are less similar, but both simulation results are still comparable with GHRSST (RMSE < 1° C).
-Both simulations under-estimate the SST in the northern Red Sea and over-estimate the SST in the central and southern Red Sea on June 24^{th} .
+It can be seen that both CPL and OCN.DYN and CPL runs are able to reproduce the SST patterns reasonably well in comparison with GHRSST for both snapshots.
+Though the CPL run uses the CPL uses - higher-resolution surface forcing fields with a higher resolution, the SST patterns obtained in both simulations are very similar 25 after two days.
+On June 24th, the SST patterns in both runs are less similar, but both simulation results are still comparable with GHRSST (RMSE $< 1^{\circ}$ C).
+Both simulations under-estimate the SST in the northern Red Sea and slightly over-estimates over-estimate the SST in the central and southern Red Sea on June 24th.